 This Pow Wow is a gathering of the Indigenous people of Turtle Island.
 This includes Indigenous people of North America and Central America.
 They join together in dancing, singing and drumming and other activities.
 They are representing various Indigenous Tribes, clans and traditional styles.
-The Pow Wow is a time of preserving a rich heritage and keeping the traditional ways alive.
+A Pow Wow Gathering is to promote the preservation of a rich heritage and keeping the traditional ways alive.
 It is for celebrating, sustaining and bridging the traditions of the Native people.
-The Pow wow is a time to laugh and have fun, a time to gather with old friends and to make new friends.
+The Pow wow gathering an occasion to laugh and have fun, to gather with old friends and to make new friends.
 Pow wow activities are social and recreational, but it also has a deeper spiritual and religious significance.

 Turtle Island encompasses the area of Central America and North America

 Indigenous peoples, also known as First peoples, First Nations, Aboriginal peoples or Native peoples, or autochthonous peoples, are ethnic groups who are the original or earliest known inhabitants of an area, in contrast to groups that have colonized, invaded and dominate an area, migrants.

 The word Pow wow has been traced to the Algonquin language.
 The word originally spelled Pau Wau; meaning gathering for Spiritual Ceremony.
 The early Colonial settlers thought that the word referred to large gatherings of Native peoples.
 So, the word for powwow for Colonial Americas became known as a gathering or a meeting.